leosumi/leosumi/chronicles/hello-world.md

 I created a twitter account.
 I will use it to announce posts on this site the same way the [RSS feed](../feed.xml) is used.
 You can follow me at [\@LeoSumiVox](https://twitter.com/LeoSumiVox).

 Choosing a handler was a hassle.
 Obviously @leosumi was not available, as @LeoSumi, @SumiLeo and so on.
 I do not think using an underscore is a good idea.
 I do not like using @RealLeoSumi or @TheLeoSumi simply because English is not the only language I speak.
 Using the Latin word for voice is the best move I think.

+## A beautification operation

+16 October 2019

+Time to make some serious improvement.
+Let's make everything prettier and more readable.

+First, the colors needed to be changed.
+From now on, you can choose between a light and dark theme.
+For the dark theme, I reduced the contrast between the text and the background.

+The implementation of the theme switcher needed some JavaScript and a cookie to remember the theme you choose.
+This way, it is possible to display new pages directly with the correct theme.

+I changed the font to Helvetica.
+This sans-serif font gives a more modern look.
+Vertical spacing was increased for better readability.

+I also added a custom [404](/404.html) page and an [about](/about.html) page.

+Finally, I tried to clearly separate content to the code needed for the website generation.
+I discovered that HTML understands root relative path.
+This was used to simplify linking between pages.
+No more need for dubious and long relative paths.

+But, it is always possible to do better.
+For instance, I do not have a favicon yet.
+The website should be tested on multiple browser and screen size.
+The script that build the webpages could be rewritten.
+And I could translate some posts in french.